testit-tms/api-client-python/docs/TestRunsApi.md

 Create test runs picking the needed test points

 This method creates a test run based on a combination of a configuration and a work item(test case or checklist).
 Before you create a test run using this method, make sure to create a test plan.
 Work items must be automated.
 This method is different from the `POST /api/v2/testRuns/byWorkItems` method because of the ability to send a  jagged array within the \"<b>testPointSelectors</b>\" parameter.

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time